 While efforts to crackdown on burglaries have been successful it remains a common crime.
-The Office of National Statistics reported that, for the year ending September 2014, the Crime Survey for England and Wales estimated that were 789,000 incidents of doemstic burglary.

 Theft is a crime of dishonesty and involves taking the property of another person whilst not intending to give them it back.
 A person commits theft if they dishonestly take property belonging to another intending to permanently deprive them of it.

-Find out more about identity theft.
+Find out more about Identity Theft here.